Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

 By default, you will get all the plugins except `kotlin-as-java`.
 There is no need to apply them manually.

-In order to apply a plugin add it in `dependencies` block:
+In order to apply a plugin add it in the `dependencies` block:

 ```kotlin
 dependencies {